-The Department of Biostatistics and Computational Biology of the School of Medicine and Dentistry offers the following graduate programs:
+The Department of Biostatistics and Computational Biology in the University of Rochester School of Medicine and Dentistry offers the following graduate programs:

 The department conducts teaching and research in statistical methodology oriented toward the health sciences, and in statistical theory and stochastic modeling growing out of research in the health sciences.
 Our unique graduate program is located within a School of Medicine environment and provides many opportunities for stimulating interaction with applied research.